 To earn credit for 6.5, data from air quality tests or continuous monitoring must be made available to regular occupants through a digital platform, tenant manual, or annual communication material.

 How Kaiterra Enterprise Products Help You Earn Points for Fitwel

 All three of the above IAQ strategies offered by Fitwel can be bolstered by continuous air quality monitoring from Kaiterra.

-Kaiterra’s commercial air quality monitors, including the Sensedge, Sensedge Mini, and Kaiterra Square, are all equipped with PM2.5, TVOC, CO2, temperature, and relative humidity sensors, with the option of adding customized parameters like carbon monoxide, ozone, or formaldehyde.
+Kaiterra’s commercial air quality monitors, including the Sensedge and Sensedge Mini, are all equipped with PM2.5, TVOC, CO2, temperature, and relative humidity sensors, with the option of adding customized parameters like carbon monoxide, ozone, or formaldehyde.
 Monitoring these air quality parameters can go a long way toward receiving credit for 6.4.

 Kaiterra’s continuous air quality monitoring options can also be a time- and cost-saving advantage, as there is no need for expensive air quality retesting or calibration.
 Instead of the traditional calibration process, which can expend crucial resources needlessly, Kaiterra’s signature modular design enables you to simply swap out old modules for precalibrated, new sensor modules, ensuring long-term accuracy and reliably without commensurate cost.

 Beyond air quality monitoring, Kaiterra monitors also come with the Kaiterra dashboard, a powerful tool accessible through web, mobile device, or API key.
 With this innovative platform, you can view, analyze, and compare real-time air quality values, as well as meet the air quality awareness requirements for 6.5.
 Likewise, the air quality data from the dashboard can be used to identify areas for air quality improvements, which can make your IAQ plan for 6.3 more tailored and trackable.